kubernetes-sigs/kubespray/docs/ha-mode.md

 `etcd_multiaccess` (defaults to `True`) group var controlls that behavior.
 It makes deployed components to access the etcd cluster members
 directly: `http://ip1:2379, http://ip2:2379,...`.
 This mode assumes the clients do a loadbalancing and handle HA for connections.
-Note, a pod definition of a flannel networking plugin always uses a single `--etcd-server` endpoint!

 Kube-apiserver